mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 The feedback provided via a widget version lower than 8.4.0 is no longer sent to the [Feedback](/developerportal/collaborate/feedback/) section of the Developer Portal, but your app will keep working as usual.

-If you are using the [Native Mobile Resources](/appstore/modules/native-mobile-resources/) module (which also includes a version of the Mendix Feedback widget), upgrade to version 3.5.1 or higher.
+If you are using the [Native Mobile Resources](/appstore/modules/native-mobile-resources/) module (which includes another version of the Mendix Native Feedback widget), upgrade to version 3.5.1 or higher.

 In case of any questions, contact [Mendix Support](https://support.mendix.com/hc/en-us).
 {{% /alert %}}